 If you need a guide on How to File your taxes with MyTax we have an article on that too!

 Tax reliefs help reduce your chargeable income.
 This could affect the income bracket on which your taxes will be calculated based on.
-Let’s say you made RM60,000 in 2022.
+Let’s say you made RM60,000 in 2025.
 Applying the reliefs reduces that amount.
-Instead of paying tax based on the brackets and the rate of your gross income, you might find yourself having a lower “taxable income”.
+Instead of paying tax based on the brackets and the rate of your gross income, you might find yourself having a lower “taxable income” and saving more on taxes.

 1) Individual & dependent relatives